 It seems obvious to me that there must be some sort of relationship between learning and physical space, but the decisions we’re making on these committees involve hundreds of thousands, if not millions of dollars, not to mention the fact that whatever we approve will be the classrooms those buildings have for a decade or more.
 So the stakes are high.
 For this reason, I want research, data, on the relationship between space and learning, before we make these decisions.

 Unfortunately, there isn’t a lot concrete out there just yet.
 A few scholars have begun to take seriously the notion that it is worth knowing how the space our students are learning in has an impact on that learning.
-But, as Christopher Brooks points out, “the study of learning spaces remains in its infancy, [and so] considerable work remains to demonstrate empirically the impact of formal learning spaces on student learning outcomes and practices”.2 Instead of conclusions, Brooks offers questions such as:
+But, as Christopher Brooks points out, “the study of learning spaces remains in its infancy, [and so] considerable work remains to demonstrate empirically the impact of formal learning spaces on student learning outcomes and practices”. ((D. Christopher Brooks, “Space matters: The impact of formal learning environments on student learning,” British Journal of Educational Technology (2010): 7)) Instead of conclusions, Brooks offers questions such as:

 - “What characteristics of formal physical spaces contribute to the accelerated pace of learning in an ALC [active learning classroom]?;